 By: Lauren Wiersma

-As a production team member at Left Hand Brewing Company, Lauren has plenty of access to the key ingredient for this recipe.
-She was looking to create the perfect combination of sweet, salty and spicy in her chocolate chip cookies made with Left Hand’s Milk Stout.
+As a production team member at Left Hand Brewing Co., Lauren has plenty of access to the key ingredient for this recipe.
+She was looking to create the perfect combination of sweet, salty and spicy in her chocolate chip cookies with bacon, beer and cayenne.

 By: The Craving Chronicles

 Another baker after my salty-sweet-craving heart is Theresa, author of The Craving Chronicles.
 These chocolate stout cookies are dressed up with a super simple homemade caramel frosting and then given just the right amount of crunch with a quick dip in crushed pretzels.

 Cream Cheese-Stuffed Chocolate Cherry Lambic Cookies

 Come on, you had me at cream cheese!
 The classic flavor combination of cherry and chocolate is given a little face-lift thanks to the addition of your favorite lambic that creates a light and airy body, perfect for sandwiching the cream cheese filling in these chocolate lambic cookies.